A long, difficult, rainy and muddy day took us through more forest trails and over two mountains.

 The steepness continued to a view with a wooden platform.
 The sun briefly broke through in the distance, illuminating a nearby hillside.

-A sign at the viewpoint warned of the track grade change to “trampling track”; from the viewpoint down to the trailhead, it was a nice gravel trail with occasional staircases.
+A sign at the viewpoint warned of the track grade change to “tramping track” (heading off in the direction we’d come from).
+From the viewpoint down to the trailhead, it was a nice gravel trail with occasional staircases.
 We flew down the trail.

 So we kept going, another couple of kilometers to a “campsite” at the intersection of a pair of gated-off dirt roads, getting there about five minutes before sunset.